+Christmas is a major holiday season in Latvia with three official public holidays provided.
 Christmas was banned in Latvia for five decades during the Soviet era, and the appearance of “Frosty Greybeard” at New Year’s took the place of “Father Christmas” for some time.
-Now, however, Christmas has been “restored” to Latvia, and many of the old traditions are still alive.
+Now, however, Christmas has been “restored” to Latvia, and many of the old traditions have been revived.

 |25 Dec||Mon||Christmas Day|